• Skip to primary navigation

 • Test the wireless FM transmitter and adjust an FM receiver to the desired frequency.

-• Make sure there is no distortion and that the signals are sent clearly.
+• Be sure there is no distortion and that the signals are sent clearly.

 • Experiments and a desired operating frequency are used to make improvements.